DIY Moon Sand Recipe for Kids (Easy 2 Ingredient Sensory Play)

 Molding Moon Sand

-The ratio to make moon sand is 8 cups all-purpose flour to 1 cup oil.
-Mix them thoroughly, and you got yourself moon sand!
-You decide how big of a batch you want to make.
+The ratio to make moon sand is 8 cups of all-purpose flour to 1 cup of oil.
+Mix them thoroughly using your hands or a spoon until the texture is soft and moldable, and you’ve got yourself moon sand!
+You can make as much as you want, just make sure to keep the flour-to-oil ratio the same.

 Scooping with Moon Sand